m00nf4r/Wildlife-Adventure/README.md

 ## ✨ Features

 - Free-flight exploration of a hand-illustrated rainforest level
-- **Nose / face controlled flight** — Wira follows the player's nose via the device camera (MediaPipe FaceMesh in WebGL), with keyboard fallback
 - **Three difficulty levels** chosen on the main menu: **Easy (5 questions)**, **Hard (7, timed)**, **Extra Hard (10, fast timer)**
 - **Hidden collectibles** — animals and litter are concealed in foliage and revealed only when Wira flies close (reveal radius shrinks on harder levels)
 - **Solid, deadly trees** — Wira cannot pass through a trunk; hitting one fails the level and it must be restarted